Alpine data disk setup on a Raspberry PI 4B

 Check non-root ssh login

-You can already copy over your key with ssh-copy-id <user>@<ip>.
+You can already copy over your key with ssh-copy-id <user>@<ip> from your workstation.

 Insert the password and login with ssh <user>@<ip>.
 Do not forget to lbu commit after adding the key.